Document structure

 Consolidated publications

-The purpose of this Law is to ensure the development of the donation of blood and its components and to protect the rights of donors in Georgia through social, economic, legal and medical measures.
+The purpose of this Law shall be to ensure the development of the donation of blood and its components and to protect the rights of donors in Georgia through social, economic, legal and medical measures.

 Chapter I – General Provisions